ziyoung/better-wilcom-docs/wilcom-docs/Setup/machines/Color-change_functions.md

 ## To set color change functions...

-1Open a design.
+1. Open a design.

-2Access the Machine Format Settings > Standard dialog.
+2. Access the Machine Format Settings > Standard dialog.
 Only fields relevant to the selected machine format will appear.

 ![machines00009.png](assets/machines00009.png)

-3In the Color Change panel, select a method for interpreting color-change functions:
+3. In the Color Change panel, select a method for interpreting color-change functions:

 | Method            | Converts color-change functions to... |
 | ----------------- | ------------------------------------- |